near-horizon/horizon/scripts/README.md

 helpers for performing dev tasks when working with the staging environment and/or quick fixes for production.

-Each script is mostly self explanatory by virtue of it's filename so here are explanations for some slightly more ambiguous ones:
+Each script is mostly self explanatory by virtue of its filename so here are explanations for some slightly more ambiguous ones:

 - [single_widget_deploy.sh](./single_widget_deploy.sh) - This script